okdaodine/rum-demo/readme.md

 This example is simple, but its application scenario is very common, so it's worth looking at.

-Here is a live version you can try now: https://rum-demo.prsdev.club

 If you want to run it on your own computer, follow these steps:

 ## Get the code